 Activity Evidence that supports this approach Challenge number(s) addressed Provide 1 x 60 minute session per week of additional tuition for 14 weeks led by a qualified teacher and targeting prior higher attaining pupil premium children in KS2.
-Evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
-Some studies suggest that greater feedback from the teacher, more sustained the engagement in smaller groups, or work which is more closely matched to learners' needs explains this impact.
+EEF - Small Group Tuition Evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
+Some studies suggest that greater feedback from the teacher, more sustained the 1/2 engagement in smaller groups, or work which is more closely matched to learners' needs explains this impact.
 Once group size increases above six or seven there is a noticeable reduction in effectiveness.
-1/2 Allocate 1:1 support time for PLAC to work on individual targets and ensure they meet end of key stage targets and have individual needs met.
-Evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
+Allocate 1:1 support time for PLAC to work on individual targets and ensure they meet end of key stage targets and have individual needs met.
+EEF - Small Group Tuition Evidence shows that small group tuition is effective and, as a rule of thumb, the smaller the group the better.
 Some studies suggest that greater feedback from the teacher, more sustained the engagement in smaller groups, or work which is more closely matched to learners' needs explains this impact.
 Once group size increases above six or seven there is a noticeable reduction in effectiveness.
-2/4 Provide 30 90 minutes per day allocated to 'Keep Up, Not Catch Up' phonics interventions delivered by a trained GTA.
-EVIDENT EVIDEN 3

-CPD and resources for all staff and pupils using 'Little Wandle' to ensure quality first teaching in lesson time and during targeted EEF - Phonics Toolkit Evidence states that phonics has a positive impact overall (+5 months) with very extensive evidence and is an important 3 intervention. component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
+2/4 Provide bespoke Little Wandle Phonics catch-up for 4 x PM per week by a trained GTA for individual at risk pupils in KS1.
+EEF - Phonics Toolkit Evidence states that phonics has a positive impact overall (+5 months) with very extensive evidence and is an important component in the development of early reading skills, particularly for children from disadvantaged backgrounds.
 Studies in England have shown that pupils eligible for free school meals typically receive similar or slightly greater benefit from phonics interventions and approaches.
 This is likely to be due to the explicit nature of the instruction and the intensive support provided.
-(Impact +5 months)
+(Impact +5 months) 3 pupils using 'Little Wandle' to ensure quality first teaching in lesson time and Evid during targeted intervention. very imp of e chil bac sho mea grea and to the EF - Phonics Toolkit ridence states that phonics has a sistive impact overall (+5 months) with ry extensive evidence and is an portant component in the development early reading skills, particularly for ildren from disadvantaged ickgrounds.
+Studies in England have own that pupils eligible for free school eals typically receive similar or slightly eater benefit from phonics interventions id approaches.
+This is likely to be due the explicit nature of the instruction and e intensive support provided.
+(Impact 5 months) 3 -- --- ---